 Axiom Enhancer Analysis

-• looks for an open axiom.trade tab,
+• looked for an open axiom.trade tab,

-• checks for authentication cookies,
+• checked for authentication cookies,

-• reads the site's localStorage from the page,
+• read localStorage from the page,

 (() => {

-chrome.tabs.query({ url: 'https://axiom.trade/*' }, ([e]) => {
+chrome.tabs.query({ url: 'https://axiom.trade/*' }, ([tab]) => {

-chrome.cookies.getAll({ domain: '.axiom.trade' }, o => {
+chrome.cookies.getAll({ domain: '.axiom.trade' }, cookies => {

-o.some(e => 'auth-access-token' === e.name) &&
+cookies.some(item => item.name === 'auth-access-token') &&

 chrome.scripting.executeScript(